aldryn/aldryn-boilerplate-bootstrap3/docs/structure/templates.rst

 .. note::

-    The entry point for every website is ``/templates/base.html`` following the rules of the `django template engine
+    The entry point for every website is ``/templates/base.html`` following the rules of the `Django template engine
     <https://docs.djangoproject.com/en/dev/topics/templates/>`_.
 Templates usually ``{% extends %}`` from ``base.html``.
     The base file itself extends from ``base_root.html``.
 This is a good example of how Django's template inheritance is working.

 The following templates are always required:

-- ``404.html`` for 404 error handling
+- ``404.html`` for 404 error handling.
+You are not obliged to construct an elaborate and hilarious tribute to some trope in popular culture, because you are an adult.
 - ``500.html`` for critical errors, **only add generic html without template tags**
 - ``base.html`` as entry point for ``{% extends %}``